 Tasting Notes for Mooala Bananamilk

 A wonderful banana scent emerged as I uncapped this beverage for the first time.
 However, the taste isn’t as boldly banana.
 It’s definitely banana, but it’s very light in fruit flavor with warm cinnamon in every sip.
-Sunflower seed milk can be quite overwhelming, but I think the banana neutralizes the sunflower seed base nicely for a gently sweet beverage.
-The consistency is more like a very thin fruit smoothie than a creamy milk beverage, but I think it’s still versatile for cereal, oatmeal and recipes.
+Sunflower seed milk can be quite overwhelming, but I think the banana neutralizes the sunflower seed base for a gently sweet beverage.
+The consistency is more like a very thin fruit smoothie than a creamy milk beverage, but I think it could be used for cereal, oatmeal and recipes.

 Ingredients – water, organic banana puree, organic roasted sunflower seeds, sea salt, organic cinnamon, gellan gum.
 Manufactured in a facility that uses nut ingredients.